Facts & History

 The Trust’s formation is the result of the three main stakeholders at the time – Manawatu District Council (major park area, horse racing track), Feilding Industrial Agricultural and Pastoral Association (pit area and stock buildings) and the Manawatu Car Club (Manfeild circuit and garages) – agreeing to vest their property and interests.

-This was viewed as a natural partnership enabling more effective management of the combined facilities of national and international standing on behalf of those settlors and the Manawatu community.
+This was viewed as a natural partnership enabling more effective management of the combined facilities of national and international standing on behalf of those settlers and the Manawatu community.

 The Trust and facility reflect the importance of agri-business in the Manawatu region and, in turn, the region’s contribution as a national centre of excellence.